-Learn about the key concepts of Agility CMS, their hierarchy and how they relate to each other.
+Learn about the key concepts of Agility, their hierarchy and how they relate to each other.

-Migration is the approach of transferring over content from other Content Management System Platforms such as WordPress or Drupal, into Agility CMS.
-Migration of content can also be done between multiple Instances within Agility CMS using tools such as Excel import/export and our Content Management API's.
+Migration is the approach of transferring over content from other Content Management System Platforms such as WordPress or Drupal, into Agility.
+Migration of content can also be done between multiple Instances within Agility using tools such as Excel import/export and our Content Management API's.

 The users authorized to create new instances or make plans/billing changes.